nerdo/js-routing/README.md

 The `/product/:productSlug` route is a **nest**.

 It will match URLs that begin with that identifier **and those that have more path components**.
 Defining it as a nest allows `/product/super-sponge/details` and `/product/super-sponge/buy` and the like to match.

+> If your nest happens to be identified by a regular expression or function, you are also required to provide a `getParentId(route, history)` function.
+This function takes the route and the history as context and needs to return the part of the id that is considered the parent.
+You may also provide it to override the default implementation of `getParentId(...)` when the nest id is a string.

 Continuing this example, consider a `<ProductPage />` component that looked something like this: